Up to 50% off sofas & mattresses — limited‑time deals.

 Best coffee table setup for a pit sectional

-Aim for multiple reachable surfaces: a small, low central table plus side tables or trays, so corner seats aren’t stretching across people.
+Aim for multiple reachable surfaces: a small, low central table plus side tables or trays, so corner seats do not have to stretch across people.

 How to make a pit sectional feel less bulky

-Scale down the number of pieces, choose higher legs when available, and keep surrounding furniture minimal so the sofa doesn’t visually swallow the room.
+Scale down the number of pieces, choose higher legs when that option exists, and keep surrounding furniture restrained so the sofa does not swallow the room.

 Is a pit sectional good for conversation?